AbhiNavneet/notes_draft/Data_Processing/Step 1 - The Numpy Library.md

 # The Numpy Library

-▢NumPy is one of the most important packages/libraries for numerical computing in python.
+NumPy is one of the most important packages/libraries for numerical computing in python.
 The name **NumPy** basically is short for **Numerical Python**.

 ### Why Numpy uses Arrays instead of Python Lists ?